algogz/questions/q/acloud-saa-test3.md

 ### Question 35:

+Which of the following will transpire when an EC2 instance with an associated Elastic IP is stopped and started?

 - A. The underlying host for the instance will be changed.
 - B. All data on instance-store devices will be lost